umcu/clinlp/README.md

 <!-- start_intro_line_2 -->
 * :star: NLP tools and algorithms for clinical text written in Dutch
 <!-- start_intro_line_3 -->
-* :triangular_ruler: Organization in a standardized, flexible and highly usable framework using spaCy
+* :triangular_ruler: Organized in a standardized but flexible framework using `spaCy`
 <!-- start_intro_line_4 -->
 * :rocket: Production-ready, performant, well-tested and easy to use
 <!-- start_intro_line_5 -->